 Teachers are frequently

 concerned with how to manage problem behaviors in the classroom.

 Classroom management books workshops, and seminars are very popular.

-I've always subscribed to the idea that if the curriculum and teaching
+I've always subscribed to the idea that if the curriculum and

-largely, a non-issue.
+is largely, a non-issue.

 There are three main

 premises to keep in mind when setting up your school or classroom